Home

 Frames are made from a variety of metals, including steel and aluminum.
 The difference between the two materials is in their weight.
 As with a bike, an aluminum or alloy frame will reduce the weight.
 Parents who run or jog, for obvious reasons, tend to prefer lightweight, aluminum strollers.
 If the weight of the stroller is not a factor, you might opt for cheaper steel construction.

 Harnesses are advanced seat belts that secure your child in the seat.
 These are an essential safety device that helps keep children within the stroller during bumps, sudden stops, and accidents.
-The 5-point harness is the standard feature on most jogging strollers.
+The 5-point harness is the standard feature on most joggers.
 Some less expensive twin strollers feature T-sheilds that lack the center-chest clip.

 You can choose one that will accommodate one, two, or three children simultaneously.
 Multi-rider Jogging Strollers are balanced so that they can be used with any of the seats occupied.
 Many families with two small children of different ages find that twin strollers make an excellent and cost-effective alternative to buying two single-child strollers.
 Also of interest, some parents with two children opt for a triple stroller that provides an empty seat in the middle to keep them from fighting.